nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 This guide is for developers who wish to continue developing GeeKeep.

 GeeKeep is a simple Command-Line-Interface (CLI) based Task Manager app.
-It provides an efficient way to manage tasks for those who prefer typing.
-In this guide, you can find information which is helpful in getting started as a GeeKeep contributor to coding, testing, or designing the architecture.
+It is a Task Manager for users who prefer typing over reliance on GUI.
+In this guide, you can find information which is helpful in getting started as a GeeKeep contributor with respect to the code, tests, and design of the architecture.

-In order to make better contribution, you should:
+In order to better contribute, you should:
 * Be proficient in object-oriented programming with Java.
 * Be familiar with [libraries](../README.md#dependencies), e.g. JavaFX, used by GeeKeep.
 * Be familiar with [testing frameworks](../README.md#dependencies), e.g. JUnit, used by GeeKeep.